ffrappo/code-narrator-turbo/docs/tutorial/Tutorial - Use Custom LLM service.md

-# Tutorial: Connecting a Custom LLM to Code-Narrator
+# Tutorial: Connecting a Custom LLM to code-narrator-turbo

 ## Target Audience
-This tutorial is intended for developers who want to connect their custom Language Learning Model (LLM) to Code-Narrator instead of using OpenAI to generate documentation.
+This tutorial is intended for developers who want to connect their custom Language Learning Model (LLM) to code-narrator-turbo instead of using OpenAI to generate documentation.

 ## Learning Objectives
 By the end of this tutorial, you will be able to:
 1. Implement the `IGenericAIService` interface.
 2. Create a custom service called `MyLLMService`.
-3. Connect your custom LLM service to Code-Narrator.
+3. Connect your custom LLM service to code-narrator-turbo.

 ## Introduction
-In this tutorial, we will guide you through the process of connecting your custom LLM to Code-Narrator.
+In this tutorial, we will guide you through the process of connecting your custom LLM to code-narrator-turbo.
 You will need to implement the `IGenericAIService` interface and create a custom service called `MyLLMService`.
-We will also show you how to add your custom service to the `code-narrator.config.js` file.
+We will also show you how to add your custom service to the `code-narrator-turbo.config.js` file.

 ## Prerequisites and System Requirements
 - Basic knowledge of TypeScript and JavaScript.
-- Familiarity with Code-Narrator and its configuration.
+- Familiarity with code-narrator-turbo and its configuration.
-- A custom LLM service that you want to connect to Code-Narrator.
+- A custom LLM service that you want to connect to code-narrator-turbo.

 ## Step-by-Step Instructions

 ### Step 1: Implement the IGenericAIService Interface
 First, you need to implement the `IGenericAIService` interface in your custom LLM service.
-This interface is located in the `code-narrator` package and has the following structure:
+This interface is located in the `code-narrator-turbo` package and has the following structure:

 ```typescript
 import GenericAIResponse from "../model/GenericAIResponse";